mzh-sc/rbfn-pde-solver/README.md

 # RbfnPdeSolver

-RbfnPdeSolver is software library to solve boundary value and inverse problems using radial basis function networks as an approximation of solution.
+RbfnPdeSolver is a software library to solve boundary value and inverse problems using radial basis function networks as an approximation of the solution.

 The mathematical background of RbfnPdeSolver is described in [Solving boundary value problems of mathematical physics using radial basis function networks](https://link.springer.com/article/10.1134/S0965542517010079).